armooo/cloudprint/README.rst

   -x regexp       : exclude filees matching regexp
-                    regexp: a Python regexp, which is matched against the start of the printer name -h              : display this help
+                    regexp: a Python regexp, which is matched against the start of the printer name -s sitename     : one-word site-name that will prefix printers -h              : display this help

 Google accounts with 2 step verification enabled need to use an